Top 7 Use Cases for Service AI for 2026

 This strategy is already paying off: “Increased ability to capture expert knowledge” ranked fourth among the greatest impact of AI investments, only after improved customer service and improved experience for field service engineers and remote agents, according to the Service Council’s 2025 report.

-“By providing real-time, interactive guidance, our teams can have significant improvements in resolution times and customer satisfaction."
+“By providing real-time, interactive guidance, our teams can see significant improvements in resolution times and customer satisfaction."

 -Sarah Rose, Vice President of Global Services, Daktronics